typings/typings/docs/faq.md

 - [Where do the type definitions install?](#where-do-the-type-definitions-install)
 - [Types of type defintions](#types-of-typings)

-Your have a different question?
-Open an issue and help us answer your question here!
+Have a different question?
+Open an issue or pull request and we can add it here!

 ## Why?